-I am currently completing my dissertation for my Ph.D. in Social Psychology at the University of Rochester, and member of the Social Stress Lab directed by Dr. Jeremy Jamieson.
+I am currently an Assistant Professor of Psychology at the University of Hartford and recently completed my dissertation in Social Psychology at the University of Rochester.
+I was formerly a member of the Social Stress Lab directed by Dr. Jeremy Jamieson.
 My research examines the consequences and underlying processes of social group disparities, as well as the consequences and antecedents of intergroup competition.
 I take a multi-method approach, leveraging self-report, census data, and physiological measurement (ECG, IMP) to more deeply understand how experiencing inequalities and competition influences downstream perceptions, performance, and health outcomes.

 1. Racial Income Inequality